Refunds are issued via direct deposit or paper check.

-- Direct deposit to the student's bank account, if a student signs up for the eRefund
+- Direct deposit to the student's bank account if a student has signed up for the eRefund

-- Hard-copy refund check mailed to the student's local address if a student is not signed-up for the eRefund option.
+- Paper check mailed to the student's permanent or local address if a student is not signed-up for the eRefund option.

-Students are encouraged to sign up for direct deposit to minimize the refund delivery timeline.
+Students are strongly encouraged to sign up for an eRefund account to minimize the refund delivery timeline.

 - Refunds for a term will not be processed until the term begins.
-Therefore, no refunds will be issued prior to the start of the term.
-A refund also cannot be processed until there is an ending credit balance on the student account.
+Therefore, no refunds will be issued prior to the official start of the term.
+A refund will not be processed until there is an ending credit balance on the student account.

-- Refunds of credit balances will not be made until the student's payments have cleared the bank.
-If a credit balance includes a check payment, there is a ten working day waiting period before those funds are released.
+- Refunds of credit balances will not be processed until funds have cleared the bank and are showing on the student's account; this includes credits from loan funds, checks, and dropped courses.
+If a credit balance includes a check payment, there is a 10 business day waiting period before those funds may be released.

-- Payments in excess of the amounts due maybe rejected by the University and returned to the payor.
+- Payments in excess of the amount due to the University may be rejected and returned to the payer.
 Students are responsible for accurate and timely payments.
-Any overpayment amounts accepted by the university may be refunded at the end of the term with the student's written request.
-A $50 processing fee will be deducted from the amount of the refund.
+Any overpayment amounts accepted by the University may be refunded at the end of the term with the student's written request.
+A nonrefundable $50 processing fee will be posted to the student's account and deducted from the amount of the refund.